blainsmith/paleo-recipes/README.md

 1. Fork this repo
 2. Copy the template file `__YYY-MM-DD-recipe-template.md` and replace the date and slug appropriately
-3. Open your new recipe file and fill it in
+3. Open your new recipe file and fill it in and note the `contributor` should be your GitHub name to appear
 4. Submit a Pull Request and I will review it for correctness of format
 5. Once its merged the recipe will automatically publish to http://paleorecipes.io for all to enjoy